National Climatic Data Center: Climate focus

 Evidence is mounting that global climate is changing.
 While it is generally accepted that humans are negatively influencing the climate, the extent to which humans are responsible is still under study.
 Regardless of the causes, it is essential that a baseline of long-term climate data be compiled; therefore, global data must be acquired, quality controlled, and archived.
 Working with international institutions such as the International Council of Scientific Unions, the World Data Centers, and the World Meteorological Organization, NCDC develops standards by which data can be exchanged and made accessible.NCDC provides the historical perspective on climate.
 Through the use of over a hundred years of weather observations, reference data bases are generated.
 From this knowledge the clientele of NCDC can learn from the past to prepare for a better tomorrow.
 Wise use of our most valuable natural resource, climate, is the goal of climate researchers, state and regional climate centers, business, and commerce.

 Associated entities

 NCDC also maintained World Data Center for Meteorology, Asheville.
 The four World Centers (U.S., Russia, Japan and China) have created a free and open situation in which data and dialogue are exchanged.

-NCDC maintained the US Climate Reference Network datasets amongst a vast number of other climate monitoring products.
+NCDC maintained the U.S. Climate Reference Network datasets and a vast number of other climate monitoring products.